fusion809/fusion809.github.io/LFS/index.md

             <a href="https://github.com/fusion809/NixOS-configs/blob/26.05/shell/user/lfs-autobuild-func.sh"><code>autobuild PACKAGE(S) [OPTION(S)]</code></a>
         </td>
         <td style="font-size: 16px; padding: 10px; overflow-wrap: break-word;">
             Default: build and install the specified package(s), if and only if the latest version of the package is not already installed.
-LFS/Beyond LFS (BLFS) instructions are used to build most packages.
-Although, some packages are built using custom build scripts defined in <a href="https://github.com/fusion809/lfs_packaging"><code>~/lfs_packaging</code></a>.<br/>
+LFS/Beyond LFS (BLFS) instructions were used to build most packages.
+Although, some packages were built using custom build scripts defined in <a href="https://github.com/fusion809/lfs_packaging"><code>~/lfs_packaging</code></a>.
+These custom build scripts have since become the primary source of software for the system, as it tends to be more reliable and easier to tweak.<br/>
             Options:<br/>
             <code>--dry-run</code>: show what actions would be executed to build and install the package.<br/>
             <code>--strip</code>: run stripping commands after build.<br/>